 - Natosha Washington

 Molly Heller holds an M.F.A. from the University of Utah and is currently an Assistant Professor within the School of Dance.
 She is the Director of Heartland, a multi-disciplinary collective centralized in Salt Lake City, with performances nationally and internationally.
 Her research investigates performance as a healing practice and the relationship between physical expression and emotion.
-Molly has also been on faculty at Westminster College (SLC), SUNY New Paltz (NY), and Dance New Amsterdam (NYC) and has taught for: ODC Dance Commons (San Francisco), Shawl Anderson Dance Center (Berkeley), Utah Valley University, Middlebury College (VT), University of Nebraska at Omaha, Creighton University (NE), Salt Dance Fest (University of Utah), Utah Ballet Summer Intensive (University of Utah), Ririe-Woodbury’s Professional Intensive (SLC), Boise State University, and Balance Dance Company (Boise, ID).
+Molly has also been on faculty at Westminster College (SLC), SUNY New Paltz (NY), and Dance New Amsterdam (NYC) and has taught for: ODC Dance Commons (San Francisco), Shawl Anderson Dance Center (Berkeley), Utah Valley University, Middlebury College (VT), University of Nebraska at Omaha, Creighton University (NE), Salt Dance Fest (University of Utah), Utah Ballet Summer Intensive (University of Utah), Ririe-Woodbury's Professional Intensive (SLC), Boise State University, and Balance Dance Company (Boise, ID).

 Dan Higgins, a San Francisco, Bay Area native, began dancing at the age of eighteen after a long history with organized sports.
 The physicality and athleticism directly translated into his love for dance.
 Dan received his training from the University of Wyoming, obtaining his B.F.A. in Dance Performance.
 He has worked with many critically acclaimed artists such as, Bill T. Jones, Nina Watt, Noa Zuk, Danielle Agami, Bill Evans, Joanie Smith, Molissa Fenley, and Zvi Gotheiner among others.
 Dan is a performer, teacher and choreographer who is currently interested in the mergence of semantic expression and body composition as they relate to the human condition.
 He has expanded his own work under RDT's EMERGE Series and at the Salt Lake Fringe Festival.
 Other choreographic projects can be seen throughout the states of Utah, Montana, Idaho and Wyoming.
 Dan continues to craft his own future work with the art of dance, and is grateful to be able to progress alongside a beautiful community.

 JOHN MEAD was a dancer with RDT from 1981-1986.
 He is an internationally recognized choreographer, performer and educator.
-Working professionally over the past 30 years, he has choreographed over 120 works, which have been performed in Australia, Brazil, Canada, China, France, Greece, Hong Kong, Japan, Korea, Mexico, Peru, Singapore, South Africa, Switzerland, Taiwan and the United States.
+Working professionally over the past 30 years, he has choreographed over 175 works, which have been performed in Australia, Brazil, Canada, China, France, Greece, Hong Kong, Japan, Korea, Mexico, Peru, Singapore, South Africa, Switzerland, Taiwan and the United States.
 In 1988, Mr. Mead won the prestigious “Lausanne New Choreographers Competition” hosted by Bejart Ballet Lausanne, Switzerland and worked periodically for four years as a visiting faculty member of the official school of the Bejart Ballet: Rudra Bejart Lausanne.
-From 1992 to 2000 Mr. Mead was the Artistic Director of John Mead & Dancers in New York City, and was also an Adjunct Assistant Professor in the New York University Programme in Dance Education.
+From 1992 to 2000 Mr. Mead was the Artistic Director of John Mead & Dancers in New York City, and was also an Adjunct Assistant Professor in the New York University Program in Dance Education.
 Mr. Mead was awarded his PhD in 2015 by the NUS Communication and New Media Department and was further honored by being chosen doctoral Valedictorian for the NUS Faculty of Arts and Social Sciences.
 In 2005, he founded the John Mead Dance Company in Singapore with his wife, Ms Lim Mei Chian.

-NATHAN SHAW received his BFA in modern dance from the University of Utah in 2004.
+Nathan Shaw received his BFA in Modern Dance from the University of Utah in 2004.
 He taught and performed throughout the United States from 2006-2012 as a company member with Repertory Dance Theatre.
 He was named winner of RDT's Iron Choreographer competition two years in a row.
-He is currently in his eight year at Judge Memorial Catholic High School, where he serves as the first full time high school male dance teacher in Utah.
-Nathan was a company member of Repertory Dance Theatre for six and a half years.
-As a member of RDT, Nathan performed and taught throughout the US.
-He has since been named the winner of RDT's Iron Choreographer competition two years in a row.
-He often performs for SBDance and is a charter member of RawMoves Dance Company.
-He has taught for the Tanner Dance Program and served as Adjunct Faculty for both Salt Lake Community College and Utah Valley University.
-Nathan has a passion for Musical Theatre.
-He has appeared in shows for Salt Lake Acting Company, Utah Symphony and Opera, and the Egyptian Theater.
-Nathan was named "Teacher of the Year" by the Judge student body in 2014.
+He is currently in his eight year at Judge Memorial Catholic High School where he serves as the first full time high school male dance teacher in Utah.
+He was named "Teacher of the Year" by the Judge Memorial student body in 2014.
+Nathan often performs for SBDance and is a charter member of RawMoves Dance Company.
+He has taught for the Tanner Dance Program and served as Adjunct Faculty for both Salt Lake Community College and Utah Valley University Nathan has a passion for Musical Theatre and has appeared in show for Salt Lake Acting Company, Utah Symphony and Opera, and the Egyptian Theater.
+Nathan is working toward receiving his Master's degree through Utah State University.
 When not dancing he is usually cleaning up after his two dogs.

-Natosha Washington has been a choreographer and director her entire life, but professionally since 2004, after receiving her bachelor's desgree from the University of Utah in Modern Dance.
-Her work has been seen on many professional, collegiate and secondary school companies, both in and out-of-state, including, Repertory Dance Theatre, University of Utah's Performing Dance Company, Brigham Young University's and BYU-Idaho's Contemporary Dance Theatre among others.
+Natosha Washington has been a choreographer and director her entire life, but professionally since 2004, after receiving her bachelor's degree from the University of Utah in Modern Dance.
+As a student, Natosha's work House of Timothy was selected to be showcased in the National College Dance Festival at the Kennedy Center.
+It went on to receive the "Best Performance" award and was featured in Dance Magazine.
 Originally from the south but now living in Utah, Washington is a highly sought after choreography, educator, performer, and speaker.
 As a voluptuous black woman raised in an LDS southern family, making her way in a white dance community, she has a multifaceted lens; she negotiates stereotyping, privilege, and identity every day in her work and loves the challenge the issues present.
 Ms. Washington is a talented community leader and facilitator.
 She recognized art is only as strong as the community it serves.
 She now directs the department of dance at West High School in SLC.